webplatform/docs/html/elements/big/index.md

 }}
 {{Standardization_Status|Deprecated}}
 {{API_Name}}
-{{Summary_Section|The '''big''' (&lt;big&gt;) indicates that the enclosed text should be display in a larger font size than surrounding text.
+{{Summary_Section|The '''big''' element (&lt;big&gt;) indicates that the enclosed text should be display in a larger font size than surrounding text.
-This element is not considered obsolete in HTML5.
+This element is considered obsolete in HTML5.
 Use CSS instead.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement